saumyapratik/Expense-Tracker-Java/README.md

 ---

-## ▶️ How to Run
+## How to Run

-1. Open terminal in project folder
+1. Open terminal in the project folder
-2. Compile all files:
+2. Compile the files:

 ```
 javac *.java